GerritForge/spark-etl-demo/README.md

 # Demo of an ETL Spark Job

-Collection of some experiment I'm doing on Spark code in Scala
+Just some simple Spark code to be built using the demo infrastructure and process

 ## CDC